econia-labs/econia/doc/doc-site/overview/orders.md

 For each market, Econia tracks bids and asks in two places:

-1. A global [`OrderBook`] resource for the market (book-side).
+1. A global [`OrderBook`] resource for the market.
-1. A user-specific [`MarketAccount`] for each user with an open order on the market (user-side).
+1. A user-specific [`MarketAccount`] for each user trading on the market.

 ## Order book structure

 Econia uses a custom data structure, the [AVL queue], for storing orders.
-In short, the AVL queue combines an AVL tree with a doubly linked list at every tree node, where tree nodes are price levels and list nodes are orders.
+In short, the [AVL queue] combines an AVL tree with a doubly linked list at every tree node, where tree nodes are price levels and list nodes are orders.
 For example, consider the following "ascending" [AVL queue]:

 >                                        1001 [35 -> 38]